 - New shocks

-Factors that will influence the cost of repairs include the age of the ATV, the number of miles it has, the model, whether it’s a two or four-stroke engine, and the way it was stored (under a tarp, garaged, and so on).
+Factors that will influence the cost of repairs include the age of the ATV, the number of miles it has, the model, whether it’s a two or four-stroke engine, and the way it was stored (under a tarp, garaged, etc.).

 - Towel dry it (to remove wet spots).